Alpha Mannosidosis Overview

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

 Nathalie Guffon practices in Lyon, France.
-Guffon and is rated as an Elite expert by MediFind in the treatment of Alpha Mannosidosis.
+Ms. Guffon is rated as an Elite expert by MediFind in the treatment of Alpha Mannosidosis.
 Her top areas of expertise are Alpha Mannosidosis, Acid Sphingomyelinase Deficiency (ASMD), Mucopolysaccharidoses (MPS), and Niemann-Pick Disease.

 Published Date: May 01, 2014